solo-io/gloo/docs/content/installation/advanced_configuration/multiple-gloo-installs.md

 Gloo Edge can be configured to only watch specific namespaces, meaning Gloo Edge will not see services and CRDs in any namespaces other than those provided in the {{< protobuf name="gloo.solo.io.Settings" display="watchNamespaces setting">}}.

+Additionally, Gloo reads configuration for the Gateway custom resource only in the namespace that the gateway controller is deployed by default.
+For Gateway configuration in other namespaces, such as to support multiple gateways, enable the {{< protobuf name="gloo.solo.io.Settings" display="GatewayOptions.readGatewaysFromAllNamespaces setting">}}.

-By leveraging this option, we can install Gloo Edge to as many namespaces we need, ensuring that the `watchNamespaces` do not overlap.
+By leveraging these options, we can install Gloo Edge to as many namespaces we need, ensuring that the `watchNamespaces` do not overlap.

 {{% notice note %}}
 `watchNamespaces` can be shared between Gloo Edge instances, so long as any Virtual Services are not written to a shared namespace.
 When this happens, both Gloo Edge instances will attempt to apply the same routing config, which can cause domain conflicts.